toddgoates/cybertaxi/PROJECT_CONTEXT.md

 - No menus, settings, or rebinding UI
 - No minimap with actual street or district geometry, only the relative navigator
 - Traffic routes are simple fixed lanes per district, not a city-wide dynamic network
-- Vehicle visuals are mesh primitives only
+- Vehicle visuals are still primarily primitive meshes
+- Intro dialogue sequencing currently assumes one portrait/transcript block per audio clip rather than per-word timing data

 ## Suggested Next Improvements

 - Add a true minimap with district outlines or simple road traces
 - Add more districts or inter-district traffic routes
-- Add better mission variety such as timed bonuses or VIP fares
+- Add better mission variety beyond the current special fare system
 - Add environmental landmarks so larger districts are easier to navigate
-- Add basic game states such as start screen and restart
+- Add basic game states such as a start screen and restart flow
-- Add more sound design beyond the current music playback
+- Add more sound design beyond the current intro/music/crash/EMP playback
 - Improve vehicle art further with headlights, taillights, and a more sculpted front profile
 - Add more reactions for disrupted rivals, such as spark-outs or crash spirals after EMP use